ryan-voitiskis/my-site/src/routes/blog/stroboscopic-animation-with-javascript-and-svg.md

 updated: '2023-01-08'
 short: Creating an animation mimicking the effect of a stroboscopic light on a turntable using requestAnimationFrame, SVG and Vue.
 image: cover_images/stroboscopic-animation-with-javascript-and-svg.png
-image_alt: Abstract stroboscopic dots lit in red ontop of a record
+image_alt: Abstract stroboscopic dots lit in red on top of a record
 ---

 <script lang="ts">